Columbia Steel Company: History

 Columbia Steel Company was established around 1909, opening a plant in Pittsburg, California.
 (Note: A 1917 Iron Trade Review article states that the company was organized in 1909, with offices in San Francisco, as a successor to a prior company in Portland, Oregon.
 Other sources give the company's date of establishment as 1908 or 1910.)
-Iron Trade Review reported in 1917 that the company operated two plants—one in Pittsburg and another in Portland, Oregon.
+On November 22, 1910 the first heat was poured from the open-hearth furnace and during the first year of operation 226 heats were poured aggregating 3,500 tons of steel.
+Iron Trade Review reported in 1917 that the company operated two plants—one in Pittsburg and another in Portland.